axkoro/sds/README.md

 ## Major Tasks

 - **Text Classification:**
-  Implement a Bag-of-Words model using scikit-learn’s CountVectorizer and a Naive Bayes classifier to distinguish Metal lyrics from non-Metal.
+  Implement a Naive Bayes classifier to distinguish Metal lyrics from non-Metal.

 - **Regression Analysis:**
   Use a multivariate linear regression on the [Honda City dataset](https://www.kaggle.com/datasets/nehalbirla/vehicle-dataset-from-cardekho) to predict selling prices based on year built and kilometers driven.

-- **Statistical Simulations:**
+- **Casino Analysis:**
-  Simulate dice rolls and process casino data to analyze distributions and sample means, and visualize results with matplotlib.
+  Analyze casino CSV data for rolling sample means, outcome frequencies, and time-based trends.

 - **Hypothesis Testing and Additional Analyses:**
   Perform hypothesis testing (e.g., t-tests) and other experiments to explore differences between sample groups and various statistical properties.

 ## Setup and Execution